 > a rural rocket.
 MAX is totally comfortable on the farm, orchard,

 winery, and country / gravel roads.
 Fit your included MAX "Town &

-Country" wheels, or for muddier rougher terrain fit our MAX "Field &
+Country" wheels, or for muddier, rougher or softer terrain fit our MAX

 > a bicycle accompanist.
 MAX can accompany your friends and

 family on bicycles without them having to make any concessions to